What’s Cheap and What’s Not at the Start of 2026

 What’s in Today’s Report:

-Also, click here to view the full article on The Globe and Mail published on October 23rd, 2025.
+Also, click here to view the full article published in MarketWatch on January 2nd, 2026.
 However, to see the Sevens Report’s full comments on the current market environment sign up here.

 If you want research that comes with no long term commitment, yet provides independent, value added, plain English analysis of complex macro topics, then begin your Sevens Report subscription today by clicking here.